Peter-SB/Go-Chat-App/README.md

 ### Unit Tests:

 Unit tests have been written for the auth service and the mock database.
-I chose to not unit test withfull code coverage because I understand unit testing, I just wanted practice in Go and the tests are more for demonstraightion rather than an actual test suit.
+I chose to not unit test with full code coverage because I understand unit testing, I just wanted practice in Go and the tests are more for demonstration rather than an actual test suit.

 Some notes on unit testing in go: